anusii/podnotes/exercises/1_GettingStarted.md

-# Exercise 1: Getting Started using PODs with the Podnotes app
+# Exercise 1: Get a POD and Login to Podnotes app

 This exercise will show you how to create a POD on the solid server host https://solidcommunity.au/ and how to use the Podnotes app to create and save notes to your POD.